rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 }
 ```

-You can see here how our `source()` function has one argument (`source_text`).
+You can see here how our `source()` function has one argument (`source_info`).
 This argument allows us to use the function to style source text while changing the exact content of the source information.

-To use this `source()` function in our Quarto document, we create a Typst code chunk, as follows:
+To use this `source_text()` function in our Quarto document, we create a Typst code chunk, as follows (adding `=typst` tells Quarto to treat is as Typst code):

     ```{=typst}
-    #source("Source: ChildVaxView")
+    #source_text("Source: ChildVaxView")
     ```

 By creating a Typst code chunk, we tell Quarto to treat what is in the chunk as Typst code.
-So, when Quarto renders the document, it knows to use Typst to render this chunk and `#source("Source: ChildVaxView")` gets turned into nicely formatted source text:
+So, when Quarto renders the document, it knows to use Typst to render this chunk and `#source_text("Source: ChildVaxView")` gets turned into nicely formatted source text:

 \[TODO: Add screenshot\]

-TODO: Explain why =typst not just typst

 You can also make more complicated custom functions.
 For instance, we use what we called “status boxes” throughout the report to show the status of various items: